This is a relatively minor update that adds some additional memory in the CPU to support new radar BSM filtering options for Net Radar DSP users.

 - ARF memory in the CPU can be erased with the reset to default settings option.

-I haven’t yet had a chance to test out this new feature, but once you have everything dialed in, the detector should be much quieter than before, especially if your own car’s BSM’s trigger your radar detector.
+Once you have everything dialed in, the detector should be much quieter than before, especially if your own car’s BSM’s trigger your radar detector.

 Additional Important Notes